Special permits for individual patient basis use

-According to the Medicines Act, the Finnish Medicines Agency (Fimea) may give permission for a medicinal product without a marketing authorisation in Finland to be released for consumption in individual cases for special therapeutic reasons.
+Fimea may grant a special permit for a medicinal product that has no marketing authorisation in Finland to be released for consumption in individual cases for special therapeutic reasons.

-In outpatient care, permission should be obtained for each individual patient.
-Health care institutions may apply for an institutional permission that applies to several users within the institution.
-The permission is valid for one year, starting from the date of issue.
+In outpatient care, the permission must be obtained for each individual patient.
+Health care institutions may apply for an institutional permit that pertains to several users of the medicine within the institution.
+A special permit for individual patient basis use is valid for one year, starting from the date of issue.

 Account of special therapeutic reasons

-The physician/dentist prescribing products subject to a special permit for compassionate use is required to supplement the compassionate use application with an account of the special therapeutic reasons for choosing the product concerned.
-This should show that the case is exceptional and that no other treatments are appropriate or yield the desired effect.
+The physician prescribing products subject to a special permit for individual patient basis use is required to supplement the special permit application with an account of the special therapeutic reasons for choosing the product concerned and why no products with a marketing authorisation can be used.
+The account must substantiate that the case is exceptional and that no other treatments are appropriate or yield the desired effect.

-When considering an individual treatment plan involving a medicinal product subject to a special permit for compassionate use, the physician concerned should update their knowledge of the product concerned as applicable.
+When considering an individual treatment plan involving a medicinal product subject to a special permit for individual patient basis use, the physician concerned should update their knowledge of the product concerned as applicable.